kleelab-bch/FNA/README.md

   <img width=500 src="./assets/cover_FNA.png" alt="FNA-Net">
 </div>

-This project is in collaboration with UMass Medical Center to automatically detect follicular clusters in the FNA thyroid biopsy samples smeared on unstained slides and classify the adequacy of the unstained slides for further diagnosis.
+This project is done in collaboration with UMass Medical Center to automatically detect follicular clusters in the FNA thyroid biopsy samples smeared on unstained slides and classify the adequacy of the unstained slides for further diagnosis.
 <!-- To learn more about our pipeline (FNA-Net), please read our [paper]( ) -->